Pylons/pyramid/docs/narr/configuration.rst

 the high-level operation of a specific application deployment.
 For instance, it's easy to think of the values implied by a ``.ini`` file parsed at application startup time as "configuration".
-:mod:`repoze.bfg` extends this pattern to application development, using the term "configuration" to express standardized ways that code gets plugged into a deployment of the framework itself.
-When you plug code into the :mod:`repoze.bfg` framework, you are "configuring" :mod:`repoze.bfg` for the purpose of creating a particular application deployment.
+:mod:`pyramid` extends this pattern to application development, using the term "configuration" to express standardized ways that code gets plugged into a deployment of the framework itself.
+When you plug code into the :mod:`pyramid` framework, you are "configuring" :mod:`pyramid` for the purpose of creating a particular application deployment.

-There are two different mechanisms you may use to configure :mod:`repoze.bfg` to create an application: *imperative* configuration and *declarative* configuration.
+There are two different mechanisms you may use to configure :mod:`pyramid` to create an application: *imperative* configuration and *declarative* configuration.
 We'll examine both modes in the sections which follow.